Best tutorial for Maven settings file | Sample mvn settings.xml example

 How to tell maven to take specific settings.xml file

-You can override the user settings file via the -s option.
+If needed, you can override the user settings file using the mvn command with the -s option.

 mvn -s c:/settings.xml

-global settings can be overridden with the -gs option.
+The global settings can be overridden using the -gs option in the mvn command.

 mvn -gs c://users/adming/settings.xml